WongDaDa/AOAO/README.md

 '--evaluation_only': bool, 'evaluation only'
 '--weights': string, 'path of trained model weights'

-code for baseline & no fuser model is still under reconstruction.
+*code for baseline & no fuser model is still under reconstruction.
+*new datasets are not supported yet.